The Devil's Plaything

 The Devil's Plaything (Der Fluch der schwarzen Schwestern) is a 1973 horror film directed by Joseph W. Sarno.
-An international co-production of Sweden, Switzerland and West Germany, the film's uncut version, features more suggestively sexual scenes.
+The film is international co-production of Sweden, Switzerland and West Germany.
+Its uncut version features more suggestively sexual scenes.

 Plot

 In a central European castle, two young girls are summoned to learn about a will making them heirs to the property, on condition that they stay there for a full year.
 They are received by the hostess, an austere-looking woman named Wanda, who organizes satanic lesbian rites at night that celebrate, in sex and sapphism, the vampire Varga.
 Coincidentally, on the same day an anthropologist studying local superstitions and her brother were victims of a road accident and asked for accommodation at the castle.

 Wanda turns out to be the descendant of a vampire baroness, Varga, burned alive centuries ago by the villagers for vampirism.
 Through the lesbian priestess Wanda, Varga seeks revenge by eliminating the families of her torturers.